coateds/DevOpsOnWindows/InstallationNotes.md

 ## Git Notes and possible customizations
 Git has become the heart of DevOps in so many ways.
 The fact that a default generated cookbook in Chef includes a local Git repository gives a great clue as to where things are going in DevOps.
 This Git installation also includes a number of great tools, starting with SSH.

 There are some options that can be invoked at the Choco command line.
-I am choosing to add the UNIX toolsets to the path statement.
+I am choosing to add the UNIX tool sets to the path statement.
 I have read this to be a strong recommendation if using ChefDK.
 Of course, this path statement can be adjusted later as required

 By default, the install on Windows will configure "core.autocrlf = true".
 Without this, there might be linefeed mismatches between files created in Windows or Linux but opened on the other.
 One of the only examples of this I have been able to replicate is to:
 1. Create a remote repo and connect to it via Windows and Linux.